The Expanly Playbook

 We are intentional about fostering the personal bonds that create a strong, cohesive team.

-This section outlines the practical tools, hardware, and security practices that enable us to work effectively and safely in a remote-first environment.
+This section outlines the practical tools, hardware, and security practices that enable us to work effectively and safely.

 A. Essential Hardware & Home Office Setup